-55 Smith, J.M., 'Unpacking the Free and Open Indo-Pacific', War on the Rocks, 14 March 2018, available at: https://warontherocks.com/2018/03/unpacking-the-free-and-open-indo-pacific/, last visited: 17 May 2018 even Taiwan,58 have also begun using the phrase, indicating a preference for an inclusive 'free and open' system.
-Chinese media, on the other hand, has attempted to frame the concept as a US-led attempt "to contain China's rise",59 missing both the origins and implications of its Indo-Japanese origins.
+broader Asia...".
+Thus, the Indo-Pacific as a concept was born.
+In 2011, the US officially began using the term, while in 2013, Australia incorporated the concept in its Defence White Paper.
+After some hesitation, India, Indonesia, and even Taiwan, have also begun using the phrase, indicating a preference for an inclusive 'free and open' system.
+Chinese media, on the other hand, has attempted to frame the concept as a US-led attempt "to contain China's rise", missing both the origins and implications of its Indo-Japanese origins.